 Take advantage of your summer and earn a Summer Quarter Certificate designed especially for UW students.
 Earn a credential that will provide you with job-centered skills to complement your degree studies, and that looks great on a resume.

 Each certificate program consists of a set of courses that allows you to explore a particular career-related subject area in a unified way.
 Summer certificates provide a smart alternative to an internship – they are generally taught by industry professionals and focus on hands-on learning in the classroom.
 You can investigate a particular career field to see if it's a good fit while you earn academic credit toward your general education requirements.

-To enroll in a Summer Quarter Certificate, you must be a matriculated UW student (Seattle, Bothell or Tacoma campus).
+To enroll in a Summer Quarter Certificate, you must be a matriculated UW student.

 To earn a Summer Quarter Certificate, you will:

 - Pay regular summer tuition